OmerCoding/pomodoro_timer/readme.md

-A mini project of mine: a "Pomodoro timer" porject
+A mini project of mine: a "Pomodoro timer" project.

+Will complete this project in this weekend.